connachermurphy/qsm-chicago/docs.typ

 Chicago is comprised of discrete neighborhoods $i, n, k, l in cal(L)$.
 Each location $i$ has a fixed mass $R_i$ of residents.

 === Workers
 Each agent inelastically supplies one unit of labor.
 An agent $omega$ residing in location $i$ and working in location $n$ receives indirect#footnote[I omit the subproblem of utility maximization given location choice for parsimony.
-Model B will explicitly discuss this subproblem, which nests the subproblem of utility maximization in this model.] utility $cal(U)_(n i)$, where
+Model B will explicitly discuss this subproblem, which nests the subproblem of utility maximization in this model.
+We can set $alpha = 1$ to see the equivalence.] utility $cal(U)_(n i)$, where
   $
     cal(U)_(i n omega) &= (w_n / kappa_(i n)) b_(i n omega).
   $